Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/02-audit-tests.rst

 The auditor activity MUST result in 100 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests, and 5 each of Unique_Title_Investigations and Unique_Title_Requests (1 per book and/or reference work).

-If a platform only delivers book and/or reference work content as a single download (i.e. without Book_Segments and/or Reference_Items), then each request SHOULD be for a separate book and/or reference work.
+If a platform only delivers book and/or reference work content as a single download, and it is not possible to identify Book_Segments and/or Reference_Items, then each request MUST be for a separate book and/or reference work.
 In this case the auditor activity MUST result in 100 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests, and 50 each of Unique_Title_Investigations and Unique_Title_Requests (1 per book and/or reference work).

 **Option 2**: Platforms that only include Data_Type=Book and/or Reference_Work.